PromptGuard: Soft Prompt-Guided Unsafe Content Moderation for Text-to-Image Models

 \subsubsection{Impact of Optimization Steps}

-We analyze how varying optimization steps affect safety soft prompt's performance, in terms of both NSFW content moderation and benign content preservation.
-Table \ref{tab:ab_steps} presents these results using sexually explicit prompts, with similar patterns observed for violent, political, and disturbing content types. \textit{(1) NSFW Content Removal:} As the number of optimization steps increases, \method shows enhanced NSFW content moderation, reducing the unsafe ratio to as low as 2.5\% at 3000 steps.
-Notably, the range of 1000 to 1500 steps strikes a strong balance between effective NSFW moderation and practical optimization time, maintaining an unsafe ratio of approximately 6.5\% while ensuring efficient optimization. \textit{(2) Benign Content Preservation:} With an increase in optimization steps, we observe consistent CLIP scores of around 26.12 and LPIPS scores of approximately 0.638 for benign prompts.
-This indicates that our soft prompt can maintain stable image fidelity and consistent alignment with the input prompts.
+We analyze how varying optimization steps affect the performance of the safety soft prompt in both NSFW content moderation and benign content preservation.
+Table~\ref{tab:ab_steps} presents these results using sexually explicit prompts, and similar patterns appear for violent, political, and disturbing content. \textit{(1) NSFW Content Removal:} As the number of optimization steps increases, \method shows stronger NSFW content moderation, reducing the unsafe ratio to as low as 2.5\% at 3000 steps.
+Notably, the range of 1000 to 1500 steps offers a strong balance between effective NSFW moderation and practical optimization time, maintaining an unsafe ratio of approximately 6.5\% while keeping the optimization efficient. \textit{(2) Benign Content Preservation:} With more optimization steps, we observe consistent CLIP scores of around 26.12 and LPIPS scores of approximately 0.638 for benign prompts.
+This indicates that our soft prompt maintains stable image fidelity and consistent alignment with the input prompts.